Dooque/aoe2-de-in-game-rating-overlay/README.md

 The program requires no installation.
 Just extract the ZIP file and run the `aoe2de-mp-ratings.exe` file.

+> NOTE: It take a while to start the first time, be patient!

 The only required configuration you need is to write your [AoE2.net](https://aoe2.net) profile ID into the `AOE2NET_PROFILE_ID.txt` file.

 ### How to close the program?

-After have moved the text around the window and without click anywhere else press `Alt+F4`.
+Click on the window and press `Alt+F4`.

 ### How do I get my AoE2.net profile ID?